Resource Land Acquisition Plan

-Kaua’i General Plan: A document that contains policies to guide the future physical development of the county and guides land regulation amendments and the review of specific zoning amendment and development applications.
+Kaua’i General Plan: Contains policies to guide the future physical development of the county; land regulation amendments; and the review of specific zoning amendment and development applications.
 Includes Park Site needs, Land use maps, and Heritage maps.

-Public Access, Open Space, and Natural Resources Preservation Commission: This Commission develops an annual list of recommended priorities of lands or property entitlements to be acquired or for the funding of projects directly related to the act, and to incorporate a countywide community input process into development of this annual list.
+Public Access, Open Space, and Natural Resources Preservation Commission: Develops an annual list of recommended priorities of lands or property entitlements to be acquired or for the funding of projects directly related to the act, and to incorporate a countywide community input process into development of this annual list.

 City and County of Honolulu

 O’ahu General Plan: Guides long-term development in the City and County of Honolulu.
-Contains Culture and Recreation, Natural Environment sections.
+Contains sections covering Culture and Recreation, Natural Environment.

-Sustainable Communities Plans: The eight Sustainable Communities Plans provide conceptual, long-range visions and policies to guide the land use and infrastructure decisions for each region.
-Several of these community plans are scheduled for revision in late 2006.
+Sustainable Communities Plans: The eight Sustainable Communities Plans provide conceptual, long-range visions and policies to guide land use and infrastructure decisions for each region.

 Special Area and Neighborhood Master Plans: These plans allow for the identification of the function, organization, and character of specific neighborhoods within a region’s Development or Sustainable Communities plan.